ketralnis/secrets/DESIGN.md

 This tries to describe secrets' use of cryptography in a way that makes auditing easier.

-All crypto is done with either [libsodium](https://download.libsodium.org/doc/) via the Rust binding [sodiumoxide](https://github.com/dnaq/sodiumoxide) (the vast majority) or [openssl](https://www.openssl.org/) (which is used for HTTPS authentication between the client and server).
+All crypto is done with either [libsodium](https://download.libsodium.org/doc/) via the Rust binding [sodiumoxide](https://github.com/dnaq/sodiumoxide) (the vast majority) or [openssl](https://www.openssl.org/) via the Rust binding [rust-openssl](https://github.com/sfackler/rust-openssl) (which is used for HTTPS authentication between the client and server).

 # Overarching design goals: